YellowGreg/Lua-Obfuscator/ReadMe.md

-## The Most Easies Obfuscator To Make
+## The Most Easy Obfuscator To Make
 Team AdvanceFalling

 ## How to RUN & USE the obfuscator